Texas Longhorn Sports Pioneers

 1994- Dang Pibulvech 1994- “Women’s Soccer.”

-Chris Plonsky has been shaping Athletics at Texas since the early 1980’s.
 She is a strategic architect in building the Longhorn brand and national influence.
-From 2001-2017 she was the Women’s Athletic directory.
+From 2001-2017, she was the Women’s Athletic Director.
 As of 2026, she is the Executive Senior Associate Athletics Director, Chief of Staff, and Senior Woman Administrator at the University of Texas at Austin.
-Through the decades she has held key position in NCAA governance as the NCAA Division I Management Council, the USA Basketball Board of Directors, Chair or the Women’s Basketball Hall of Fame Board of Trustees.
+Through the decades, she has held key positions in NCAA governance as the NCAA Division I Management Council, the USA Basketball Board of Directors, and Chair of the Women’s Basketball Hall of Fame Board of Trustees.

 Honors and Recognition